wclarkcito/wclarkcito.github.io/README.md

 # wclarkcito.github.io

-## Portfolio has been updated to reflect completion of my first project entitle "Cryptelligent".
-Further projects will be added to a carousel.
+## Portfolio has been updated to reflect completion of my first project and second project as well as a number of other projects

 ## https://wclarkcito.github.io/